thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * Since the type of configuration file is used as an MQTT topic name, the characters `#` and `+` cannot be used in a type name.
   If such a character is used in a type name (or in the path of a configuration file without explicit type), then the whole plugin configuration `/etc/tedge/c8y/c8y-configuration-plugin.toml` is considered ill-formed.

-## Internals

-Points that still need to be addressed:

-* What if the target file doesn't exist?
-Is this is an error?
-If not what user, group and mod are to be used?